 This specification is to avoid competition between the different species.
 The type of food is the most common form of specification.
 But also a subtle difference in substrate preferences, forest strata used, activity cycle, and social organization, enable lemur species to coexist.

-All lemurs, and particularly the smaller species, are affected by predation.
+All lemurs, particularly the smaller species, are affected by predation.
 Although not all predators are what you would expect in nature.
-The mist significant predator for day time active lemurs are humans, including their domestic cats and dogs.
+The most significant predator for daytime active lemurs are humans, including their domestic cats and dogs.
 Even though there are taboos in Madagascar that forbid the eating of certain lemurs.
 Other natural predators include; the fossa, snakes, diurnal birds of prey, and crocodiles.

 Other endemic species

-Humans only arrived in Madascar about 1500-2000 years ago.
-With people coming from India, south-east Asia and Africa, each of them having lasting contributions to the malagasy culture.
-But in the short time human settlement, it quicly became one of the most threatened ecosystems of the planet.
-It suffers great environmental degredation almost all over the country.
-The major envrionmental problems include: deforestation and habitat destruction, agricultural fires, erosion and soil degredation, overexploitation and introduction of alien species.
+Humans only arrived in Madagascar about 1500-2000 years ago.
+With people coming from India, south-east Asia and Africa, each of them having lasting contributions to the Malagasy culture.
+But in the short time of human settlement, it quickly became one of the most threatened ecosystems on the planet.
+It suffers great environmental degradation almost all over the country.
+The major environmental problems include deforestation and habitat destruction, agricultural fires, erosion and soil degredation, overexploitation and the introduction of alien species.